sauloperez/dotfiles/README.md

 Shell
 =====

-Most of the shell junk is setup to work in both zsh and bash.
+Most of the shell junk is setup to work in bash.
 Bash users should see [.bash_profile](https://github.com/sauloperez/dotfiles/blob/master/.bash_profile) and [.bash_prompt](https://github.com/sauloperez/dotfiles/blob/master/.bash_prompt).